 With GoHenry, your child (aged 13 and older) may use Apple Pay, but Google Pay is not enabled.
 If Apple Pay is the only one of its type that your family uses, this may be perfectly fine.

-Another option might be to check with your bank to see whether it offers joint accounts for minors.
+Another option we suggest is to check with your bank to see whether it offers joint accounts for minors.
 You might be able to open a basic joint checking account with your teen.
 Many of the best banks offer these accounts at no charge and will issue your child a debit card.
-You can then use the bank’s app to monitor your child’s account, without paying a fee.
+You can then use the bank's app to monitor your child's account, without paying a fee.

 FAQs